Last updated: February 7, 2021

-We have created a list of 15 very different things to see and do in the greater Blue Mountains region, from hiking the bush to sightseeing and cultural activities.
+We have listed 35 of the best attractions and activities in Sydney’s most popular national park, from hiking the bush to sightseeing and cultural activities.

 Millions of people each year head to Sydney’s west to visit the Blue Mountains.
 Loved by tourists and local Sydney-siders alike, the Blue Mountains region is one of the most popular day and weekend destinations in New South Wales.

 Countless walking tracks, beautiful waterfalls, deep valleys and canyons, thriving rainforests and numerous lookout points with breathtaking views, the Blue Mountains truly has something to do for everyone.

 To help you decide where to go and how best to spend your time in the Blue Mountains, we have come up with an extensive list of awesome things to do.

 Let’s kick off this list of Blue Mountains attractions with a highly enjoyable bushwalk that takes in four pretty waterfalls.